zhangrui231/learcs.site/docs/curriculum-resource/cs61a/Lecture 31 Programs as Data.md

+import DocCardList from '@theme/DocCardList';

 ---
 sidebar_position: 31
-description: cs61a  Lecture 31 Programs as Data| �γ̱ʼ�
+description: cs61a  Lecture 31 Programs as Data
 ---

-import DocCardList from '@theme/DocCardList';

 # Lecture 31 Programs as Data
 ## lecture Video